-- You gave gifts that are more than the annual exclusion for the year to someone (other than your spouse). - You and your spouse are splitting a gift (you may be able to use Form 709-A). - You gave someone (other than your spouse) a gift that he or she cannot actually possess, enjoy, or receive income from until some time in the future. - You gave your spouse an interest in property that will be ended by some future event.
+- You gave gifts to at least one person (other than your spouse) that are more than the annual exclusion for the year. - You and your spouse are splitting a gift. - You gave someone (other than your spouse) a gift of a future interest that he or she cannot actually possess, enjoy, or receive income from until some time in the future. - You gave your spouse an interest in property that will be ended by some future event.